Big Ten Inch Record

 "Big Ten Inch Record", also known as "Big Ten-Inch (Record of the Blues)", is a rhythm and blues song written by Fred Weismantel.
-It was first recorded in 1952 by Bull Moose Jackson and released by King Records.
+It was first recorded in 1952 by Bull Moose Jackson and released by King Records, originally on 10" 78, the most popular format at the time.
 The song was later covered by Aerosmith and released as part of the 1975 album, Toys in the Attic.
 It has been rated as one of the best double entendre songs of all time.

 Versions

 Bull Moose Jackson

 The original version of the song was performed by Bull Moose Jackson.
 It was released in 1952 on King Records as disc 4580.
 Jackson was backed on the recording by Tiny Bradshaw's Orchestra.
 The song was not a hit, reportedly due to the fact that it was "too suggestive" and "radio stations wouldn't touch it".

 Jackson stopped performing in the 1960s and worked as a food service worker in Washington, D.C.
 In the 1980s, his popularity was revived after a Pennsylvania band, The Flashcats, began playing "Big Ten Inch Record" at their shows and invited Jackson to perform with them.